jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 79
 What is a stateful Web Application?

-- A stateful web application is a web application (one that communicates wiht a server via HTTP) that mimics a stateful application through the use of various techniques.
+- A stateful web application is a web application (one that communicates with a server via HTTP) that mimics a stateful application through the use of various techniques.
+- Those techniques include the use of:
+  - sessions and session identifiers
+  - cookies
+  - AJAX (Asynchronous Javascript and XML)

 ---

 80
 How can we mimic a stateful application?

-- Since HTTP is an inherently stateless protocol, session identifiers or cookies are typically used to provide additional information along with each HTTP request to identify users and thus allow web applications to react as if persistent information (like a shopping cart, login, user profile, etc.) is being stored.
+- Since HTTP is an inherently stateless protocol, session identifiers and/or cookies are typically used to provide additional information along with each HTTP request to identify users and thus allow web applications to react as if persistent information (like a shopping cart, login, user profile, etc.) is being stored.
+- Also, the use of AJAX can improve the interactivity of web applications by not requiring a full page refresh for requests made to the server.
+Requests can be made asynchronously (i.e,. in the background) and updates to the screen can be handled by callback functions which allow web applications to behave more like traditional software applications.

 ---